Tix3Dev/minosrus_lang/README.md

 # minosrus_lang

 **DISCLAIMER: This project is still in development.
-That means some examples don't work yet.**
+Verines don't work yet.
+That means some examples don't work.**

 A simple interpreter in form of a repl for my own programming language called minosrus_lang.